I Want To...

 - Johns Hopkins University School of Medicine / Pathology (2010)

 - American Board of Pathology / Anatomic Pathology (2009)

 - American Board of Pathology / Molecular Genetic Pathology (2011)

 Research & Publications

 Dr. Lin is an expert in the development and validation of new assays, including the clinical application of next-generation sequencing (NGS) platforms.

-His current research aims to identify cancer biomarkers and design novel tandem-duplication PCR assays.
+His current research aims to identify cancer biomarkers.

 In addition, investigators in the CLIA-certified Molecular Diagnostics Laboratory led by Dr. Lin have validated the NGS platform for mutation detection of formalin-fixed, paraffin-embedded neoplastic tissues.

 Dr. Lin has previously studied the association between single- nucleotide polymorphisms and the outcomes of patients who underwent hematopoietic cell transplantation.